 - Best for Military Personnel: USAA

-- Best for Multiple Cars: AAA
+- Best for Classic Cars: State Farm

-- Best for Bundling: State Farm
+6. Best for Classic Cars: State Farm

 Main Types of Auto Insurance Coverage